-It is critical to Canfor's success that Personnel conduct themselves ethically and legally in every aspect of their business activities.
-All Personnel are required to comply with this Code of Conduct.
-Personnel in supervisory positions must assume responsibility for the actions and conduct of other Personnel who report to them.
-Personnel can fulfill this responsibility through prudent management practices such as:
+It is critical to Canfor's success that Canfor Personnel conduct themselves ethically and legally in every aspect of their business activities.
+All Canfor Personnel are required to comply with this Code of Conduct.
+Directors, Officers and Employees in supervisory positions must assume a responsibility for the actions and conduct of other Employees who report to them.
+Canfor Personnel can fulfill this responsibility through prudent management practices such as:

-- lead by example by complying with this Code of Conduct and exhibit high standards of ethical behaviour; - ensure this Code of Conduct is disseminated on a Canfor-wide basis; - investigate situations which may indicate a breach of this Code of Conduct; - report potential or known breaches of this Code of Conduct in accordance with the methods and procedures set out below; and - o dealing with known breaches of this Code of Conduct in an appropriate manner.
+- o leading by example and exhibiting high standards of ethical behaviour; - o ensuring this Code of communicated on a Canfor-wide basis; - o appropriately investigating situations which may indicate a breach of this Code of Conduct; and - o dealing with known breaches of this Code of Conduct in an appropriate manner.

-Violations of this Code of Conduct will result in Canfor taking appropriate action, including disciplinary action or possible discharge from employment.
-Personnel should also be aware that depending on the type of violation to the Code of Conduct, in addition to the disciplinary actions referred to above, Personnel who violated the Code of Conduct may also face civil or criminal charges and penalties.
+Violations of this Code of Conduct will result in Canfor taking appropriate action, including possible discharge from employment.
+Canfor Personnel should also be aware that potential personal liability does not end with Canfor.
+Depending on the circumstances, an individual may also face civil or criminal charges and penalties.

-Reporting Violations of the Code:
+Reporting: